 1. Challenges in the Manufacturing sector

-Smart sensory data are used to prevent abnormal breakdowns, requirement analysis, and resource optimization.IIoT solutions help organizations in smart asset management, performance monitoring which in terms reduce the asset downtime and increase hardware legibility.
+Smart sensory data are used to prevent abnormal breakdowns, requirement analysis, and resource optimization.IIoT solutions help organizations in smart asset management, performance monitoring, which reduces asset downtime and increases hardware legibility.

-Maintenance of IoT sensors and preprocessing of large scale unstructured data is always a pain for IoT use cases in this sector.
-Also determining the proper use case and developing proper IoT infrastructure, defining scope and KPI will be among the topmost challenges needed to be addressed.
+Maintenance of IoT sensors and preprocessing of large-scale unstructured data is always a pain for IoT use cases in this sector.
+Also, determining the proper use case and developing proper IoT infrastructure, defining the scope and KPI will be among the topmost challenges needed to be addressed.

 2. Challenges in Agriculture Sector

 IoT is thought of as the greatest change agent in the agriculture industry for upcoming years.
-As per researchers IoT probably will be the most powerful weapon for the agriculture and farming industry to fight with the environmental change, huge demand-supply gap and need of human interventions.
+As per researchers, IoT probably will be the most powerful weapon for the agriculture and farming industry to fight with environmental change, huge demand-supply gap and need for human interventions.
 IoT enables farm managers with real-time corp monitoring, precision farming, livestock management, smart greenhouse management, etc.

 Unfortunately, the rate of attrition of the workforce from agriculture to other sectors is too high.
-In contrast to other sectors, installments and maintenance of IoT devices are a bit tricky and requires lots of investments.
+In contrast to other sectors, installing and maintaining IoT devices are a bit tricky and require lots of investment.

 3. Challenges in Insurance

-In the era of cheap internet and connected devices, upgradations can be made on-demand.
-Modern cars are equipped with IoT based smart sensors that help in real-time car tracking, speed control, fuel consumption control, car renting solutions, etc. IoT along with deep learning helps in developing automated parking systems, semi autopilots, and even self-driving cars.
+In the era of cheap internet and connected devices, upgrades can be made on-demand.
+Modern cars are equipped with IoT-based smart sensors that help in real-time car tracking, speed control, fuel consumption control, car renting solutions, etc. IoT and deep learning help in developing automated parking systems, semi autopilots, and even self-driving cars.

 Maintaining safety and privacy benchmarks are the main challenges in the automobile sector.
-Right from the hardware endpoint to the analysis center and blockchains, the data is vulnerable to interruption and coordinated malware attacks.
+The data is vulnerable to interruption and coordinated malware attacks from the hardware endpoint to the analysis center and blockchains.
 Proper data governance and firewalls are essential to overcome the challenges.